 2) Administrative Distance

-This facet of the CAGE Framework harps on the aspect of the historical and present legal and political association between the two countries.
+This facet of the CAGE analysis harps on the aspect of the historical and present legal and political association between the two countries.
 It helps to determine whether the relationship or association between the native country of the company and the particular international country will favor the business operations and the international expansion strategy or will act as an obstacle.
 The laws and regulations of the country can have a serious effect on the trade practices between the countries.

 3) Geographic Distance

 The Geographic distance determines the physical aspect of distance between the two countries such as the size of the country, the nature of transportation and information, climatic conditions, and more.
 It also harps of the geographic distance between the two countries in terms of miles or kilometers that separates the company from the target market or suppliers.
 However, the factors of the internet, social media, and technology have shrunk the distance of transportation time and now with the facility of digital products and services, the constraint of geographic distance has been almost eliminated.

 The fourth and last aspect of the CAGE analysis talks about the differences between the countries relating to income, the purchasing power of the target market, distribution of wealth, and disposable income levels.
 It can work as one of the biggest obstacles for the company to expand its business operations on the international level in particular countries.